-Table \ref{tab:ablation} presents the results for different module configurations of FlowSpec on multiple tasks using LLaMA2-Chat 7B under two sampling conditions (Temperature = 0 or 1). \textit{Naive Pipeline Parallelism (Naive PP)} follow the same setting above. \textit{Pruned Pipeline Parallelism (Pruned PP)} extends Naive PP by leveraging Tree Pruning on the speculative decoding tree structure and incorporating early-exit strategies. \textit{FlowSpec w/o Score-Based Draft (FlowSpec w/o SBD)} refer to the variant that applies Tree Expansion on top of Pruned PP as well as omitting the Score-Based Draft Segmentation.
-The different combinations of components confirm the effectiveness of each module.
+Table \ref{tab:ablation} presents the results for different module configurations of FlowSpec on multiple tasks using LLaMA2-Chat 7B under two sampling conditions (Temperature = 0 or 1). \textit{Chunk-PP} \cite{chunkedprefill} follows the same setting as above. \textit{Pruned Pipeline Parallelism (Pruned PP)} extends Chunk-PP by leveraging Tree Pruning. \textit{FlowSpec w/o Score-Based Draft (FlowSpec w/o SBD)} omits Score-Based Draft Segmentation while applying Tree Expansion on top of Pruned PP. The different combinations of components confirm the effectiveness of each module.

-{\textbf{Score-Based Draft Segmentation.}} Comparing FlowSpec to FlowSpec w/o Score-Based Draft in Table \ref{tab:ablation} directly highlights the positive impact of the Score-Based component.
-By sorting draft tokens according to contextual scores, Score-Based Draft Segmentation increases the accepted rate within segments and enhances the quality of expansion drafts.
-As a result, FlowSpec achieves an average throughput of 8.49 tokens/s at temperature = 0 and 8.02 tokens/s at temperature = 1, both of which exceed the performance of the method without Score-Based Draft Segmentation.
+{\textbf{Score-Based Draft Segmentation.}} Comparing FlowSpec to FlowSpec w/o SBD in Table \ref{tab:ablation} directly highlights the benefit of the Score-Based component.
+By sorting draft tokens according to contextual scores, Score-Based Draft Segmentation accepts more draft tokens early to accelerate decoding.
+As a result, FlowSpec achieves an average throughput of 9.65 tokens/s and 9.29 tokens/s, both outperforming the method without Score-Based Draft Segmentation.